tmtsoftware/csw-prototype/cmd/README.md

-Configuration Service
+Command Service
 =====================

-This module implements the Configuration Service, which is used to manage configuration files by storing them in a Git repository.
+This module implements the Command Service, which is used to send commands to actors.

 Modules:
 --------